asyarb/what-keystone-deux/README.md

 npm run prisma migrate dev
 ```

-Refer to Prisma's docs for information on migrating a production database.
+Refer to Prisma's docs for information on migrating and setting up a production
+database.